Lowering The Ceiling

 Basically the new floor would need to be tied to the roof slopes by directly connecting new joists to existing rafters.

-Although not a straight-forward task lowering the ceiling will lead to more headroom in the roof space and therefore make a loft conversion more practical as well as increasing the design options for the project.
+Although not a straight-forward carrying out the work will lead to more headroom in the roof space and therefore make a loft conversion more practical as well as increasing the design options for the project.

-There are some disadvantages to lowering the ceiling, the most obvious of which is that the room immediately below the loft conversion will of course lose some of its headroom.
+There are some disadvantages to carrying out this work, the most obvious of which is that the room immediately below the loft conversion will of course lose some of its headroom.

 In houses with high ceilings this won’t be too much of a problem but, for more modern buildings with a normal ceiling height, the effect in losing headroom can be quite dramatic and does need plenty of consideration before deciding to go ahead with this kind of project.